 Different Sides to the Same Story - You Decide

 International Treaties Regarding the Palestinian/Israeli Conflict

 Present Day Israel

-Upon evaluation each person is given a medical profile which determines where they will serve.
-The highest grade profiles are places in one of five infantry brigades, field and combat intelligence units or can serve as combat engineers.
+Upon evaluation, each person is given a medical profile which determines where they will serve.
+The highest grade profiles are placed in one of five infantry brigades, field, and combat intelligence units or can serve as combat engineers.
 Other roles include artillery, military and border police, Aman, logistics corps, adjutant Corps and more.